Salou Djibo

-Lieutenant General Salou Djibo (born 15 April 1965) is a Nigerien Army officer.
-After President Mamadou Tandja's attempts to remain in power after the end of his term, Djibo led the military coup of 18 February 2010 that ousted Tandja, after which he became the head of the Supreme Council for the Restoration of Democracy.
+Salou Djibo (born 15 April 1965) is a Nigerien Army officer.
+After President Mamadou Tandja's attempts to remain in power beyond his term, Djibo led the military coup of 18 February 2010 that ousted Tandja, after which he became the head of the Supreme Council for the Restoration of Democracy.
 The Supreme Council returned power to a new civil government after the 2011 elections.

 Early and family life

 Salou Djibo was born in 1965 in Namaro, a village and rural commune in Niger close to the River Niger.
 He is of Zarma ancestry.
-Djibo is married and has five children.
+Djibo is married to Fati Alzouma Djobo Salou and has five children.

 Military career

 In 1995, Djibo underwent military training in Bouaké, Côte d'Ivoire before commencing officer training in 1996.
 He was commissioned as a second lieutenant in 1997 and gained further promotions to lieutenant in 1998, captain in 2003 and chef d'escadron (major) in October 2006.
 Djibo has also received training in Morocco and China.

 Amongst Djibo's several posts, he was an instructor at the Agadez military center, platoon commander, commandant, 121 Compagnie de Commandement d'Appui et des Services, and commander of the garrison at Niger's capital Niamey.

 Djibo served in United Nations peacekeeping forces in Côte d'Ivoire (2004) and the Democratic Republic of the Congo (2006).